remoteintech/remote-jobs/company-profiles/alan.md

 ## Company blurb

-Our mission is to improve health of milions of people and become the number one healthcare partner in Europe
+Our mission is to improve the health of millions of people and become the number one healthcare partner in Europe.

 ## Company size